-Concentration of Revenue with Guaranteed Maximum Price Customers
+Concentration of Revenue with Guaranteed Maximum Price Customers then current market conditions.

-Approximately 25% of the Company's heating oil volume is sold to individual customers under an agreement pre-establishing the maximum sales price of oil over a twelve month period.
-The maximum price at which oil is sold to these capped-price customers is renegotiated in the Spring of each year in light of then current market conditions.
 The Company currently enters into forward purchase contracts and futures contracts for a substantial majority of the oil it sells to these capped-price customers in advance and at a fixed cost.
 Should events occur after a capped-sales price is established that increases the cost of oil above the amount anticipated, margins for the capped-price customers whose oil was not purchased in advance would be lower than expected, while those customers whose oil was purchased in advance would be unaffected.
-Conversely, should events occur during this period that decrease the cost of oil below the amount anticipated, margins for the capped-price customers whose oil was purchased in advance would be lower than expected.
+Conversely, should events occur during this period that decrease the cost of oil below the amount anticipated, margins for the capped-price customers whose oil was purchased in advance could be lower than expected, while those customers whose oil was not purchased in advance would be unaffected or higher than expected.